garybake/blog/content/2023_01_12_testing_pyspark_with_pytest.md

 # Using pytest to test your pyspark code

-In my past couple of roles I've used pyspark and needed to to add tests to the code as part of the CI pipeline.
+In my past couple of roles I have been developing on the pyspark platform and needed to to add tests to the code as part of the CI pipeline.
 I couldn't really find much out there that describes the process neatly, mostly a couple of stackoverflow questions.

 <img src="images/pytest/drake_test.jpeg" alt="drake meme" style="height: 270px;"/>